RedPointGlobal/redpoint-rpi/docs/loganalyzer.md

 ## Overview

-The **Log Analyzer** is an operations component for RPI that reads recent error rows from the Pulse Logging database, groups them into clusters by signature, and produces a per-cycle report showing what is failing, where, and how often.
+The **Log Analyzer** is an operations component for RPI that reads recent error rows from the Pulse Logging database, groups identical errors together, and produces a per-cycle report showing what is failing, where, and how often.
 The same report is sent to email and Microsoft Teams.

 It is built for SRE teams who want a single operations view of error activity across services, tenants, plugins, and hosts without having to query Pulse Logging by hand or watch a dashboard.
 It does not replace your APM, metrics, or paging stack.
 It complements them by giving you a scheduled (daily or interval) operations digest with a small dashboard for follow-up investigation.